 Every effort will be made not to schedule unreasonable overtime.
 Work over twelve (12) hours in a twenty-four (24) hour period or over fifty (50) hours in a week shall be considered unreasonable, except in an emergency.
-The Port shall make its best efforts to equalize overtime opportunities within a shift on a semi-annual basis.
+The Port shall make its best efforts to equalize overtime opportunities.
+Every effort shall be made to maintain updated overtime accruals on a pay-period basis.